-Non-tenured faculty members, without prior teaching experience, who are in their third year of probationary service at Old Dominion University will receive a major faculty review.
-This review will be conducted by the dean and will begin in the spring of the third year of faculty service (fall of the third calendar year of service for faculty hired mid-year).4 The review will include a meeting with the faculty member and chair.
-The review process, conducted by the department promotion and tenure committee, department chair, college promotion and tenure committee, and dean, will include an in-depth evaluation of teaching effectiveness, scholarly works, grant and contract efforts, and other professional activities.
-An evaluation report emphasizing the long- range impact of the faculty member on the University should be submitted to the provost and vice president for academic affairs by May 1 (December 1 for faculty hired mid-year) following the completion of the review at the college level with a copy provided to the faculty member at all evaluation levels.
-It is important that the review extend beyond certifying adequate teaching performance and focus on creative ability, productivity, and potential to excel.
+Non-tenured faculty members, who are in their third year of probationary service will receive a major faculty review.
+This review will be conducted by the dean and will begin in the spring of the third year of faculty service (spring of the fourth calendar year of service for faculty hired mid-year, unless they have decided to apply for early tenure).4 The review shall include a meeting with the faculty member and chair.
+The review process, conducted by the department promotion and tenure committee, department chair, college/school promotion and tenure committee, and dean, will include an in-depth evaluation of teaching effectiveness, scholarly works, grant and contract efforts, and other professional activities.
+An evaluation report emphasizing the long- range impact of the faculty member on the University should be submitted to the appropriate executive vice President by May 1 following the completion of the review at the college/school level.
+It is important that the review extends beyond certifying adequate teaching performance and focuses on creative ability, productivity, and potential to excel.
+The appropriate executive vice president will then provide an evaluation of the faculty member and post it to the secure site.

-If a faculty member applies for tenure in or before their third year of probationary service at Old Dominion University, the pre-tenure review will not be conducted.
+If a faculty member applies for tenure in or before their third year of probationary service, the pre-tenure review may not be conducted.
+A pre-tenure review can be conducted earlier in the probationary period if it is expected that the faculty member will apply for early tenure.

 1In case of a national, state or local emergency that prevents or seriously hinders the normal activities of faculty members for a period of several months, the University may provide the option for all tenure-track faculty members to extend their tenure clock by a specified period of time equivalent to that lost to the emergency, irrespective of any other exclusion granted to a faculty member.